openedx/xblock-lti-consumer/README.rst

   delete multiple LineItems, and set multiple grades per student per problem.
   *In this implementation, the tool is responsible for managing grades and linking them in the LMS.*

-LTI-DL and its capabilities, you need to set these settings in the block:
+To enable LTI-DL and its capabilities, you need to set these settings in the block:

 1. Locate the **Deep linking** setting and set it to **True (enabled)**.
 2. Set **Deep Linking Launch URL** setting.
 You can retrieve it from the tool you’re integrating with.